EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 }
 ```

-To be able to determine the tenant whose database is being updated when the Module Updater runs, the `Updater` class includes the `TenantId` and `TenantName` properties that return the current tenant's unique identifier and name respectively.
-When the Host Database is updated, the tenant is not specified, and these properties2 return `null`.
+To determine the tenant whose database is being updated when the Module Updater executes, the `Updater` class includes the `TenantId` and `TenantName` properties that return the current tenant's unique identifier and name respectively.
+When the Host Database is updated, the tenant is not specified, and these properties return `null`.

 ## Solution Overview

 ### Domain Diagram

-The diagram below depicts the application's domain architecture:
+The following diagram describes the application's domain architecture:

 ![](Images/DomainModel.png)